Bulletproof vest: Second World War

 In 1940, the Medical Research Council in Britain proposed the use of a lightweight suit of armour for general use by infantry, and a heavier suit for troops in more dangerous positions, such as anti-aircraft and naval gun crews.
 By February 1941, trials had begun on body armour made of mangalloy plates.
 Two plates covered the front area and one plate on the lower back protected the kidneys and other vital organs.
 Five thousand sets were made and evaluated to almost unanimous approval – as well as providing adequate protection, the armour didn't severely impede the mobility of the soldier and were reasonably comfortable to wear.
 The armor was introduced in 1942 although the demand for it was later scaled down.
 In northwestern Europe, The 2nd Canadian Division during World War II also adopted this armour for medical personnel.

 The British company Wilkinson Sword began to produce flak jackets for bomber crews in 1943 under contract with the Royal Air Force.
 The majority of pilot deaths in the air were due to low-velocity fragments rather than bullets.
 The Surgeon General of the United States Air Force, Colonel M. C. Grow, who was stationed in Britain, thought that many wounds he was treating could have been prevented by some kind of light armor.
 Two types of armor were issued for different specifications.
-These jackets were made of nylon and capable of stopping flak and fragmentation, but were not designed to stop bullets.
-Although they were considered too bulky for pilots using the Avro Lancaster, they were adopted by the United States Army Air Forces.
+These jackets were made of nylon and were capable of stopping flak and fragmentation but were not designed to stop bullets.
+Flak jackets were also quickly adopted by the United States Army Air Forces.

 In the early stages of World War II, the United States also designed body armor for infantrymen, but most models were too heavy and mobility-restricting to be useful in the field and incompatible with existing required equipment.
 Near the middle of 1944, development of infantry body armor in the United States restarted.
 Several vests were produced for the US military, including but not limited to the T34, the T39, the T62E1, and the M12.
 The United States developed a vest using doron plate, a fiberglass-based fibre-reinforced plastic.
 These vests were first used in the Battle of Okinawa in 1945.